 Florida Tech has the laboratories, instrumentation, computing power, etc. to serve the advanced coatings research, design, development, testing and production needs of small to large companies.

-The CO2 PRC Laser Model STS3300 is configured to operate in the TEM00 mode at up to 1.6 kW with a peak temperature on the sample of 1700oC.
-Samples are heated from above by the laser and cooled from below by compressed cooling air.
-The top side temperature is controlled by modulating laser power output and the bottom side temperature is controlled by adjusting cooling airflow rate.
-The Laser Rig LabVIEW program controls the test rig and collects temperature data as well as laser power and cooling air flow at a 1 Hz rate, parsing the data into a configured Excel csv (comma separated values) file.
-A Cycle Status sheet Excel file is provided as a catalog of all the testing cycles.
+The CO2 PRC Laser Model STS3300 is configured to operate in the TEM00 mode at up to 2 kW with a peak temperature on the sample of 2000oC.
+Samples are heated from above by the laser and cooled from above and below by airjets.
+The top-side and bottom-side temperatures are controlled by modulating the laser power output and the cooling airflow rate.
+The Laser Rig LabVIEW program controls the test rig and collects temperature data as well as laser power and cooling airflow at a 1 Hz rate.
+The temperature data and top/bottom side temperature distributions are collected by IR pyrometers and IR cameras.

-Metallographic analysis facility adjacent to the HHFF which allows sample preparation, tensile testing and hardness testing prior to microscopic analysis.
+Metallographic analysis facility adjacent to the laser rig allows sample preparation, tensile testing and hardness testing prior to microscopic analysis.

 Center for High Resolution Microscopy and Imaging